apigee-labs/rapier/README.md

      "due": "2016-10-30T09:30:10Z"
     }

-If you want to see the generated Swagger document for this API specification, [it is here](https://github.com/apigee/rapier/blob/master/util/test/gen_swagger/swagger-todo-list.yaml)
+If you want to see the generated OAS document for this API specification, [it is here](https://github.com/apigee/rapier/blob/master/util/test/gen_swagger/swagger-todo-list.yaml)

 ### Dog Tracker